Find Affordable College Courses

 Princeton, NJ

 Our analysis found Princeton University to be the best school for civil engineering students who want to pursue a degree in the Middle Atlantic Region .
-Princeton is a medium-sized private not-for-profit school located in the city of Princeton.
+Princeton is a moderately-sized private not-for-profit school located in the city of Princeton.

 Full Civil Engineering at Princeton University Report